trustpilot/slack-trustpilot/README.md

 If you don't want to deploy this app just yet, this repo comes with everything you need to run the code locally.

-After running the obligatory `npm install`, start the app with Gulp:
+After running the obligatory `npm install`, start the app with:

 ```
-gulp local
+npm start
 ```

 Wait for the localtunnel.me URL to appear in the log messages.
 This will allow Slack to bridge with your locally running app: